campusmedius/mapping-austrofascism/README.md

 ## Deployment

 We use [nixops](https://github.com/NixOS/nixops) for deployment.
-There are 2two local deployments, development and staging, and one production deployment.
+There are two local deployments, development and staging, and one production deployment.

 To initalize nixops and setup keys use: